wso2/docs-choreo-dev/process.md

 revert the PR.

 ## Production
 Once staging is successful, proceed to this stage.
-First synch the `prod` branch with the relevant tag in the `master` in order to get the compatible Kustomize `base`.
+First sync the `prod` branch with the relevant tag in the `master` in order to get the compatible Kustomize `base`.
 Then make the necessary changes in your prod branch and send a PR to the upstream prod branch.
 You will use tagged images in this stage and run automated & manual tests.
 If tests fail, revert the PR.